Remembering the Oregon District shooting victims 3 years later

 Lois’ final moments were spent talking about her children, according to several witness reports.

 “Babe, I just got shot in my head.
-I need to get to my kids,” Lois said in her FaceTime call to Dee Lee, the father of her children, he recounted, according to NBC.
+I need to get to my kids,” Lois said in her FaceTime call to Dee Lee, the father of her children, he recounted.

 Megan Betts, 22